Emergent curriculum: The learning environment

 "Reggio Emilia" schools are an example of early childhood services that use an emergent approach.

 Documentation

-Documentation is a very important and very time-consuming aspect of this type of programming (Stacey, 2011).
-Because teachers are held accountable to parents, licensing boards and colleagues, it is necessary that thorough documentation is kept (Crowther, 2005; Stacey, 2009).
+Documentation is a very important and very time-consuming aspect of this type of programming.
+Because teachers are held accountable to parents, licensing boards and colleagues, it is necessary that thorough documentation is kept.

 Documentation for observation and assessment

 Because of the reliance on observational methods to inform planning and assessment, it is crucial for teachers to have strategies in place to expedite the process.
 Some examples of tools used by teachers are: